 Willow Lake Metis Local 780

-With a combined experience of over 100 years in engineering, information management, and forestry, Certes Applied and Natural Science Ltd. (Certes) provides resource consulting from its Kamloops office to public and private sector clients all over Western Canada, including Indigenous communities.
+With a combined experience of over 100 years in engineering, information management, and forestry, Certes Applied and Natural Sciences Ltd. (Certes) provides resource consulting from its Kamloops office to public and private sector clients all over Western Canada, including Indigenous communities.
 Recently, we were able to help the Willow Lake Metis Local 780 in Anzac, Alberta, by conducting a Traditional Land Use Study (TLUS) to assess and determine the impacts of the proposed Imperial Corner Project, as well as the overall capacity of the land to sustain multiple uses into the future, in order to guide future land-use decisions.

 The Willow Lake Metis are one of several Metis Locals in the Regional Municipality of Wood Buffalo (RMWB),located south of Fort McMurray where land use faces many competing interests.
 The Métis Nation of Alberta (MNA) is formally organized into six regions, with each region containing a number of registered Métis Locals.
-The RMWB lies within MNA Regions I and V, and includes Locals 125 (Fort Chipewyan),63 (Fort McKay),1935 and 2020 (both in Fort McMurray),780 (Anzac),and Local 193 (Conklin)
+The RMWB lies within MNA Regions I and V, and includes Locals 125 (Fort Chipewyan),63 (Fort McKay),1935 and 2020 (both in Fort McMurray),780 (Anzac),and Local 193 (Conklin).

 Certes understands that there are intricate relationships between Indigenous culture, history, economies, environments and visions for the future.
 We know every healthy, strong community requires safe and sufficient infrastructure, and access to quality education, healthcare, social services and land.
 By conducting studies that consider these important factors, we work with communities like the Willow Lake Metis to lay the foundation for long-term success through participatory, big-picture planning targeted at enhancing all areas of community life.